wacn/trustcenter/trustcenter/en-us/security/threatmanagement.md

                <p>
                   Learn more about <a target="_self" class="mscom-link" href="//wacnstorage.blob.core.chinacloudapi.cn/marketing-resource/documents/Defending_Against_DDoS_Attacks_in_Cloud_Computing.pdf">Defending Against DDoS Attacks in Cloud Computing</a>
                   </p>
-                  <p><strong>Threat management partners.</strong> In addition to the robust security benefits built into Azure, Microsoft offers a rich array of third party security products for Azure that are built to meet your unique security needs. </p><p><a href="https://market.azure.cn/">Find the right threat management partner in the Azure Marketplace</a></p>
+                  <p><strong>Threat management partners.</strong> In addition to the robust security benefits built into Azure, 21Vianet offers a rich array of third-party security products for Azure that are built to meet your unique security needs.  </p><p><a href="https://market.azure.cn/">Find the right threat management partner in the Azure Marketplace</a></p>
                <label>Office 365 operated by 21Vianet</label>
                <p>Office 365 enables customers to configure options for antimalware/antispam protection.
 Office 365 uses multi-engine antimalware scanning to protect incoming, outgoing, and internal messages from malicious software transferred through email.
 Administrators can manage antimalware/antispam controls in the Office 365 admin center as well.
 Individual users can manage their safe and blocked senders from within their inboxes in Outlook or Outlook on the web. </p>
                <p><strong>Exchange Online Protection</strong> provides protection features for email that are deployed across datacenters, including multilayered, real-time antispam and multi-engine antimalware protection.